-Renovations can be tough especially when you have to deal with a small home.
-You have to add functionality and personalise the premises at the same time.
+Renovations can be tough, especially when you have to deal with a small home.
+Add functionality and personalise the premises at the same time.
 Sometimes you have to sacrifice functionality for fancy home decor or the other way around.
 The Bob’s refurbishment experts‘ll help you combine both, so you can tackle the makeover project.

 1. Free Ground Space And Be Storage-Wise